HEP-FCC/FCCSW/README.md

     cd $FCCSW
     source init.sh

-Compile Gaudi (it will take a bit of time, but you won't do that often):
+Compile Gaudi (it will take a bit of time, but you won't do this often):

     cd $GAUDI
     make -j 12